tbelford/Machine-Learning/p3/README.txt

 This will allow you to both run all and run only certain portions of the file.
 If you can't, then simply run the provided python file (but I strongly recommend using Jupyter).

+mlp3.ipynb is the recommended file mlp3.py is the python file